French workers can retire much younger than most. That's about to change - NewsBreak

 Bosch to invest $1 billion in EV parts factory in China

-CNN — Bosch, the German engineering and technology company, is planning to invest $1 billion to make components for new energy vehicles in China, the world's largest car market.
-The company plans to build a research, development and manufacturing facility for parts for new energy vehicles and automated-driving technology...
+Bosch, the German engineering and technology company, is planning to invest $1 billion to make components for new energy vehicles in China, the world's largest car market.
+The company plans to build a research, development and manufacturing facility for parts for new energy vehicles and automated-driving technology in Suzhou, a city in the country's east, Bosch said in a statement on Thursday.

 Comments / 0